itech001/linux6/README.md

 1. preview by: mkdocs serve, and open localhost:8000 in browser
 1. git commit and git push
 1. deploy by: mkdocs gh-deploy (obsolete)
-1. will be deployed by trivs CI automatically
+1. will be deployed by travis CI automatically

 ###contribution
 1. file issues.